fufex00/QR_covid_reader/README.md

 ## Getting Started
 Aplication made with react native and expo cli.
-Backend was made with node js and is hosted on heroku.
+API rest was made with node js and is hosted on heroku.

 ### Dependencies
 just run npm install